morphismtech/bankchain/Architecture.md

 Banks
 * Own and operate Bitcoin (and other layer-1 cryptos) vault(s) on bankchain
+* Banks issue fiduciary tokens
+  * Two different fiduciary token types
-* Associated ERC-20 stablecoin token(s) on the EVM "backed" by the vault(s)
+    * Vault backed ERC-20 stablecoin tokens on the EVM
-* ERC-4626 yield bearing share tokens with stablecoin asset tokens on the EVM
+    * Stablecoin asset backed ERC-4626 yield bearing share tokens on the EVM
-* EVM tokens will have a tokenURI
+  * Fiduciary tokens have a tokenURI with onchain JSON object metadata
-  * containing a JSON object
     * with a "contract" field
     * and a "suspensionClause" field
-  * encoding two different term structures of yield bearing contracts
+    * encoding two different term structures of (possibly 0) yield bearing contracts
-* These tokens are "fiduciary" tokens, they involve trust because the EVM will not enforce the term structures of the contract
+  * The EVM will not enforce the term structures of the contract
   * Fiduciary tokens can act as bank accounts
 * Banks consume bank services to manage and trade their tokens
 * Banks are auditable
   * vaults and fiduciary tokens onchain